 Study Space in the Law Library

 The Law Library offers many study areas that have access to technology.
 In addition to a student computer lab, wireless coverage is available throughout the library.

 The Law Library has nearly 300 seating options throughout the library, including study carrels, work spaces, soft seating, and a formal Reading Room.
 These seats are available on a first come/first served basis and many provide electricity for mobile computing devices.

 Group Study Rooms

 The Law Library has 27 group study rooms for use by Georgia State Law students.
 Students in groups of two or more may reserve study rooms on a first come/first served basis.
 All study rooms contain tables and dry-erase boards and five of the study rooms (530-533 and 537) have technology for viewing audio visual materials.
 Most study rooms seat up to 6 people.
 Rooms 537 and 603 can seat up to 10 people.

-Law students can make group study reservations using the online booking system.
+Law students can make group study reservations online using the online booking system.
 Be sure to include all group member names in your reservation.